 Also, as comprehensive as the syllabus is, it fails to assign specific roles to the students in the classroom.
-This may make the students to have the feeling that they do not have any job to do than to sit down in the classroom and listen to the teacher.
+This may make the students to have the feeling that they do not have any task to do than to sit down in the classroom and listen to the teacher.
 Some teachers of Islamic Religious Studies may not even know that the students themselves have some roles to perform in the classroom for the subject objectives to be realized.

-Again, teaching materials to be used for the students' understanding of the topics were not indicated in the syllabus.
+Again, teaching aids to be used for the students' understanding of the topics were not indicated in the syllabus.
 Some teachers of Islamic Religious studies may use this as an opportunity not to use instructional materials for their students and this is not the best.

-If one looks at the syllabus critically, one will observe that unlike the syllabus for the junior secondary school students, the syllabus for senior secondary students is not divided into yearly and termly basis such as SSI (1stterm) SSII (1st term) and SSIII (1st term).
-This may give room for laziness on the part of the teachers as they do not know where the work of SSI, SSII and SSIII start and end.
+If one looks at the syllabus critically, one will observe that unlike the syllabus for the junior secondary school students, the syllabus for senior secondary students is not divided into yearly and termly basis such as SSI (1{st} term) SSII (1{st} term) and SSIII (1{st} term).
+This may give room for laziness on the part of the teachers as they do not know where the work of SSI, SSII and SSIII starts and ends.
 In other words, proper planning may be difficult under this circumstance.
-While some teachers may not be able to finish the syllabus within three years, some teachers with bad methods of teaching may even finish the whole work within a year and for the remaining two years, he will just ask his students to be revising what they have been taught?
+While some teachers may not be able to finish the syllabus within three years, some teachers with bad methods of teaching may even finish the whole work within a year and for the remaining two years, will just ask students to be revising what they have been taught.
+What is it that they have been taught?
 Practically nothing.